 Finally, it’s important to communicate with your partner.
-During anal masturbation, you pick the toy and control the pace.
+During anal masturbation (get more info), you pick the toy and control the pace.
 You can respond immediately if something feels off.
 But a partner doesn’t have the same cues, so you need to communicate with them about it.

 Because talking about sex can be so difficult, we’ve written a guide to sexual communication.
 Use it to make it easy to talk to your partner about your needs and improve your experience with all kinds of sex, not just anal.

 Do you want to anally penetrate your man?
 It’s time to consider a strap-on.
 Get the low-down on using a strap-on here.
 Then discover everything you need to know about pegging.

 Get more tips like these in our post about anal sex.

 Hopefully, you’ve learned that you can mitigate pain when it comes to anal sex or anal training just by taking your time and the right precautions.
 But you’ll inevitably reach a point where you can’t go any larger, and that’s okay.
 We all have our limits.

 You can enjoy finding them, both by yourself or with a partner using these tips for anal training.